Painful intelligence: What AI can tell us about human suffering

 \subsection{Self and suffering in Buddhist philosophy}

-In line with the concept of internal rewards, the Buddha mentions three different kinds of desires: desire for sense pleasures, desire to be, and desire not to be.
+In line with the idea of desire for internal rewards, the Buddha mentions three different kinds of desires: desire for sense pleasures, desire to be, and desire not to be.
 While the first one can be interpreted as desire for rewards in the ordinary AI sense, the ``desire to be'' can be interpreted as desiring the self to simply be in the sense of surviving, and further that the self should be something particular.
-These two kinds of ``desire to be'' correspond to the self-needs as defined in this chapter.
-(The ``desire not to be'' is, in this interpretation, the desire that the self is not something which is considered bad.)
+In this interpretation, the ``desire to be'' corresponds to the self-needs as defined in this chapter.
+(The ``desire not to be'' could be the desire that the self is not something which is considered bad.)
 Thus, even in early Buddhist philosophy, suffering related to self has been to some extent reduced to suffering related to desires and frustration.\footnote{See \SN{56.11}; my interpretation follows \citet{teasdale2011does}.
 Different interpretations are possible: One is that ``desire to be'' means desire that something in the world should be in a certain way.
 On the other hand, ``desire not to be'' could possibly express suicidal tendencies---all these desires were condemned by the Buddha. }